 - Scatter the blackening seasoning on a dinner plate or in a large shallow bowl.

-- If you have frozen swordfish, defrost it in the refrigerator overnight or in a bowl of cold water for about an hour, changing the water every 15 minutes.
+- To defrost frozen swordfish, you can either place it in the refrigerator overnight or submerge it in a bowl of cold water for approximately an hour.
+Remember to change the water every 15 minutes.

 - If you have fresh swordfish that still has the bloodline, cut away as shown.
 Rinse fish under cold running water and pat dry.